Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

   leaders
   * :confused: Impolite, impatient, does not speak to the technical leaders when necessary and communicates poorly
-  * :neutral_face: Polite yet impatient and moderately communicated with the technical leaders
+  * :neutral_face: Polite yet impatient and moderately communicates with the technical leaders
-  * :smiley: Polite, patient and effectively communicated with technical leaders
+  * :smiley: Polite, patient and effectively communicates with technical leaders
-  * :sunglasses: Polite, patient and effectively communicated with technical leaders, seeking advice and help when necessary
+  * :sunglasses: Polite, patient and effectively communicates with technical leaders, seeking advice and help when necessary

 ## Revision of Guides